-AMMAN, Jordan — Jordan will impose a round-the-clock curfew from Saturday morning until further notice to stem the spread of the novel coronavirus in the country, the government announced.
+AMMAN, Jordan — Jordan will impose a round-the-clock curfew beginning tomorrow morning until further notice to stem the spread of the novel coronavirus in the country, the government announces.

-The exceptional measure, to be applied for an indefinite period, was taken after “citizens did not respect directives” calling on them not to leave their homes except for extreme emergencies, government spokesman Amjad Adayleh said on Friday.
+The exceptional measure, to be applied for an indefinite period, was taken after “citizens did not respect directives” calling on them not to leave their homes except for extreme emergencies, government spokesman Amjad Adayleh says today.

-Adayleh warned that lack of compliance with the curfew would result in “immediate imprisonment, which will not exceed one year.”
+Adayleh warns that lack of compliance with the curfew would result in “immediate imprisonment, which will not exceed one year.”

 The kingdom has reported 69 cases of the COVID-19 disease, with no deaths so far.